 The Toowong Cemetery is a Brisbane icon and was once the city's main cemetery.
-It is located on the slopes of Mount Coot-tha in Brisbane's inner western suburbs, bordering Mount Coot-tha Botanic Gardens and the Brisbane Forest Park.
+It is located on the slopes of Mt Coot-tha in Brisbane's inner western suburbs, bordering Brisbane Botanic Gardens Mt Coot-tha and the Brisbane Forest Park.

 While the Toowong Cemetery was officially opened in 1875, some burials took place from 1871, most notably Queensland's second governor, Colonel Samuel Blackall.

 The cemetery features a number of cultural areas, historical trails and memorials.
 Community groups are working with Brisbane City Council to maintain and improve the cemetery's condition.